[PROJECT] A Dozen Chargers in the Lab

 The ideal value here is having a voltage equal to 5V or 9V.
 You don’t want 3 or 4 volts, or 7 or 8 volts, because that suggests the charger allowed more current out than it should have.

-I don’t have overcurrent results for all chargers in the table below.
+We don’t have overcurrent results for all chargers in the table below.
 This will be updated as more test results become available.

 Overcurrent Results Table